garden-io/garden/README.md

 **How is Garden different from other Kubernetes development tools?**

-Garden is focused on testing and its role in cloud native application development: running fast and reliable integration tests, spinning up production like preview environments to manually QA a new feature, giving developers an environment where they can troubleshoot integration issues, and more.
+Garden is focused on testing and its role in cloud native application development: running fast and reliable integration tests, spinning up production-like preview environments to manually QA a new feature, giving developers an environment where they can troubleshoot integration issues, and more.
 So Garden has a lot of features to manage dependencies, tests and other relationships between different parts of your stack.
 In turn, Garden might take a little bit longer to get started with, and has some additional terminology to learn.

 Tools such as Skaffold and Tilt, for example, are coupled to Kubernetes, whereas Garden is designed to be more extensible and flexible.
 Tight coupling can in some cases enable more specific Kubernetes-related features.
 But even with its flexibility, we still believe that Garden offers some of the most comprehensive Kubernetes functionality available.

-We also feel strongly that testing and development tools should be adaptable across platforms, especially considering all the interesting technologies that are on the horizon, such as WASM, serverless, edge functions, etc.
+We also strongly feel that testing and development tools should be adaptable across platforms, especially considering all the interesting technologies that are on the horizon, such as WASM, serverless, edge functions, etc.

 **Is Garden a CI platform/tool?**